vacp2p/rfc/waku.md

 The message codes reserved for Waku protocol: 0 - 127.

-Messages with unknown codes MUST be ignored, for forward compatibility of future versions.
+Messages with unknown codes MUST be ignored without generating any error, for forward compatibility of future versions.

 The Waku sub-protocol MUST support the following packet codes: